Blepharitis from Eyelash Extensions

 How do I prevent eyelash extension infections?

-Prevent eyelash extension infections by keeping your tools and station sanitized at all times.
+Prevent eyelash extension infections by keeping your tools and station disinfected at all times.
 Do not proceed to do lash extensions on any client who is showing signs of infection.
 This will protect your other clients and yourself from catching an eye infection.
 This is why we recommend taking all the necessary precautions to avoid any issues, such as keeping your station, kit, and tools clean at all times.

-Avoid Eye Infections at Your Salon
+Avoid Eye Infections at Your lash Studio

 It is your job to ensure that your station, tools, and hands are free from bacteria that could spread infection or disease.
 Remember to never apply lash extensions to clients who show any signs of these infections.